Aristotle: Optics

-Aristotle describes experiments in optics using a camera obscura in Problems, book 15.
-The apparatus consisted of a dark chamber with a small aperture that let light in.
-With it, he saw that whatever shape he made the hole, the sun's image always remained circular.
-He also noted that increasing the distance between the aperture and the image surface magnified the image.
+Aristotle was aware of Pythagorean optics.
+He used optics in his Meteorology, treating it as a science.
+He viewed optics as stating the laws of sight, thus combining what is now treated as physics and biology.
+The process of seeing involved the movement of a visible form from the thing seen through the air (or other medium) to the eye, where the form comes to rest.
+Aristotle does not analyse the nature of this movement; he does not anticipate geometrical optics.

 Chance and spontaneity

 According to Aristotle, spontaneity and chance are causes of some things, distinguishable from other types of cause such as simple necessity.
 Chance as an incidental cause lies in the realm of accidental things, "from what is spontaneous".
 There is also more a specific kind of chance, which Aristotle names "luck", that only applies to people's moral choices.

 Astronomy

-In astronomy, Aristotle refuted Democritus's claim that the Milky Way was made up of "those stars which are shaded by the earth from the sun's rays," pointing out correctly that if "the size of the sun is greater than that of the earth and the distance of the stars from the earth many times greater than that of the sun, then... the sun shines on all the stars and the earth screens none of them."
+In astronomy, Aristotle refuted Democritus's claim that the Milky Way was made up of "those stars which are shaded by the earth from the sun's rays," pointing out partly correctly that if "the size of the sun is greater than that of the earth and the distance of the stars from the earth many times greater than that of the sun, then... the sun shines on all the stars and the earth screens none of them."
+He also wrote descriptions of comets, including the Great Comet of 371 BC.